Jay Gould: Black Friday

-Due to the struggle to keep Cornelius Vanderbilt from taking over their interests in railroad, Gould and James Fisk engaged in financial manipulations.
+To keep Vanderbilt from taking over their interests in railroad, Gould and Fisk engaged in financial manipulations.
 In August 1869, Gould and Fisk conspired to begin to buy gold in an attempt to illegally corner the market.
-Gould used contacts with President Ulysses S. Grant's brother-in-law, Abel Corbin, to influence the president and his Secretary General, Horace Porter.
+Gould used contacts with President Ulysses S. Grant's brother-in-law, Abel Corbin, in an attempt to influence the president and his private secretary, General Horace Porter.
 These speculations culminated in the financial panic of Black Friday on September 24, 1869, when the greenback (cash) premium over face value of a gold double eagle fell from 62 percent to 35 percent.
 Gould made a small profit from that operation by hedging against his own attempted corner as it was about to collapse, but lost it in subsequent lawsuits.
 The gold corner established Gould's reputation in the press as an all-powerful figure who could drive the market up and down at will.
 Favored by Tweed Ring judges, the conspiratorial partners escaped prosecution, but the months of economic turmoil that rocked the nation following the failed corner proved ruinous to farmers and bankrupted some of the most venerable financial institutions on Wall Street.

 More railroads

 Erie Railroad

 In 1873, Gould attempted to take control of the Erie Railroad by recruiting foreign investments from Lord Gordon-Gordon, supposedly a cousin of the wealthy Campbell clan, who was buying land for immigrants.
 He bribed Gordon-Gordon with a million dollars in stock, but Gordon-Gordon was an impostor and cashed the stock immediately.
-Gould sued him and the case went to trial in March 1873.
-In court, Gordon-Gordon gave the names of the Europeans whom he claimed to represent, and was granted bail while the references were checked.
-He immediately fled to Canada, where he convinced authorities that the charges were false.
+Gould sued him, and the case went to trial in March 1873.
+In court, Gordon-Gordon gave the names of the Europeans whom he claimed to represent and was granted bail while the references were checked.
+He fled to Canada, where he convinced authorities that the charges were fallacious.

-Having failed to convince Canadian authorities to hand over Gordon-Gordon, Gould attempted to kidnap him, with the help of his associates, and future members of Congress, Loren Fletcher, John Gilfillan, and Eugene McLanahan Wilson.
+Having failed to convince Canadian authorities to hand over Gordon-Gordon, Gould attempted to kidnap him, with the help of his associates and future members of Congress, Loren Fletcher, John Gilfillan, and Eugene McLanahan Wilson.
 The group did capture Gordon-Gordon, but they were stopped and arrested by the North-West Mounted Police before they could return to the US.
 Canadian authorities put them in prison and refused them bail, which led to an international dispute between the United States and Canada.
 When he learned that they had been denied bail, Governor Horace Austin of Minnesota demanded their return, and he put the local militia on full readiness.
 Thousands of Minnesotans volunteered for an invasion of Canada.
 After negotiations, the Canadian authorities released the men on bail.
-Gordon-Gordon was eventually ordered to be deported, but committed suicide before the order could be carried out.
+Gordon-Gordon was eventually ordered to be deported, but he committed suicide before the order could be carried out.